Roy Greenslade and the IRA: Guardian columnist responds to outrage

 Greenslade’s frequent criticism of the shortcomings of the industry has prompted many on the receiving end of that criticism to condemn him this week.

-Concerns have also been raised that up until 2018 Greenslade had a key role educating journalists and teaching ethics at City University in London, which is considered by many to be the UK’s leading post-graduate journalism university.
+Concerns have also been raised that until 2018 Greenslade had a key role in educating journalists and teaching ethics at City University in London, which is considered by many to be the UK’s leading post-graduate journalism university.

-Whilst working as a sub-editor at The Sun his views were strongly at odds with that of the paper, but he said he chose to “button my lip” and carry on in order to pay his mortgage.
+While working as a sub-editor at The Sun his views were strongly at odds with that of the paper, but he said he chose to “button my lip” and carry on to pay his mortgage.

 He said: “I came to accept that the fight between the forces of the state and a group of insurgents was unequal and therefore could not be fought on conventional terms.
 In other words, I supported the use of physical force.”

-The piece has also shed new light on how, in 1989, Greenslade used subterfuge to pass on possible misinformation to The Sunday Times for its investigation into This Week’s Death on the Rock report on the killing of three IRA members by the SAS.
+The BJR piece has also shed new light on how, in 1989, Greenslade used subterfuge to pass on possible misinformation to The Sunday Times for its investigation into This Week’s Death on the Rock report on the killing of three IRA members by the SAS.

-Questions of have also been raised about The Guardian’s silence so far over the Greenslade article.
-Greenslade has not written for title since March 2020.
+Questions have also been raised about The Guardian not reporting on the Greenslade article.
+Greenslade has not written for the title since March 2020.

 Former Daily Mirror editor Piers Morgan said: “The Guardian’s been very vocal about media pundits recently, yet when its own media pundit for 30yrs, Roy Greenslade, reveals he was a secret IRA supporter the whole time and backed its murderous terrorism, they don’t say a word in today’s paper.
 As cowardly as Mr Greenslade.”

-Former Sun editor Kevin MacKenzie was more forthright: “I always knew Roy Greenslade was a shit.
+Former Sun editor Kelvin MacKenzie was more forthright on Twitter: “I always knew Roy Greenslade was a shit.
 I didn’t know he was a pro-violence IRA-supporting shit.
 In the Sunday Times he reveals that while working for me at The Sun, editing the Mirror and being a media critic he backed IRA scum killing our people.
 A complete c***.”

 He added: “For decades the untalented turds at the Guardian employed Roy Greenslade as a newspaper commentator to pour a bucket on their competitors.
-Now their media star has revealed he is favour of IRA bombings what have they said?
+Now their media star has revealed he is in favour of IRA bombings what have they said?
 Nothing.
 The silence shows they are shits like him.”

 Greenslade was features editor at The Sun working under MacKenzie as editor in the late 1980s.
 Greenslade left to join the Daily Mirror as editor in 1990.

 David Higgerson, chief audience officer of Reach (which publishes Greenslade’s former title the Mirror) said on Twitter: “Is it not odd that the Guardian hasn’t reported the whole Greenslade thing?
-I mean, they gave him a pulpit on which to pass judgement on the Press for such a long time, it seems odd they are just ignoring it now?”
+I mean, they gave him a pulpit on which to pass judgement on the press for such a long time, it seems odd they are just ignoring it now?”

 And Daily Mirror associate editor Kevin Maguire noted that in a 2014 Guardian comment article, Greenslade was critical of a BBC Spotlight documentary about a woman who was raped by a member of the IRA.

-But he failed to disclose his Republican sympathies and the fact that he had written for Sinn Fein newspaper An Phoblacht.
+But he failed to disclose his Republican sympathies in the piece and the fact that he had written for Sinn Fein newspaper An Phoblacht.

 Maguire said: “Writing this was unethical when Roy Greenslade didn’t disclose his IRA support and that’s a big problem for The Guardian.”